OfqualGovUK/ofqual-standards-patterns/docs/standards/frontend-development.md

 ### Requirement 2
-Specific Technology Guidance
-C Sharp / ASP.NET  Core
-Setting up a new system
-In addition to the General principle, setup should include:
+Specific Technology Guidance for C Sharp / ASP.NET  Core when setting up a new system In addition to the general setup standards these MUST also be included:
-A landing page for development purposes.
-This should only be available when ASPNETCORE_ENVIRONMENT is set to DEVELOPMENT Use the GovUk.Frontend.AspNetCore package for installing the GOV.UK Frontend toolkit.
+- A landing page for development purposes.
+Only available when ASPNETCORE_ENVIRONMENT is set to DEVELOPMENT
+- Use the GovUk.Frontend.AspNetCore package for installing the GOV.UK Frontend toolkit.
 Do not use minified JS.
-Most installs shouldn't require the use of npm or explicit package.jsons and should simply be a case of installing the nuget package and configuring it in the _Layout.cshtml and Program.cs
+- Most installs shouldn't require the use of npm or explicit package.jsons and should simply be a case of installing the nuget package and configuring it in the _Layout.cshtml and Program.cs
-You will need to use an explicit package.json combined with a gulpfile to appropriately move assets, if you need to use the MOJ Design System (or any other design toolkit)
+- You will need to use an explicit package.json combined with a gulpfile to appropriately move assets, if you need to use the MOJ Design System (or any other design toolkit)
-Configured Accessibility, Acceptance, Unit and Integration tests An appropriate Dockerfile for the project
+- Configured Accessibility, Acceptance, Unit and Integration tests
+- An appropriate Dockerfile for the project
-Separate out Infrastructure, Core and Web components Web components are used for Controllers, Pages and ViewModels Core is used for Domain Models, Configuration and Enums Infrastructure is used for Services, Repositories and Clients (things typically used for business logic and communication to other things)
+- Separate out Infrastructure, Core and Web components
+- Web components are used for Controllers, Pages and ViewModels
+- Core is used for Domain Models, Configuration and Enums
+- Infrastructure is used for Services, Repositories and Clients (things typically used for business logic and communication to other things)
-Serilog should be setup so that we can have appropriate logging control ViewModels
+- Serilog should be setup so that we can have appropriate logging control

+### ViewModels
-To differentiate between Models and ViewModels (which could have the same name and overall structure), ViewModels should always have ViewModel as their suffix
+- To differentiate between Models and ViewModels (which could have the same name and overall structure), ViewModels MUST always have ViewModel as their suffix
-A ViewModel is purely presentational; these should only be referenced in the Web portion of the service.
+- A ViewModel is purely presentational; these MUST only be referenced in the Web portion of the service.
-If you need to retrieve data from somewhere or send data out (e.g. the cache, a HTTP Client), then a Model should be used; the data should then be mapped to and from the ViewModel as appropriate
+- If you need to retrieve data from somewhere or send data out (e.g. the cache, a HTTP Client), then a Model MUST be used; the data should then be mapped to and from the ViewModel as appropriate

 ---